 To children, iron tablets may look like candy.
-Prenatal multivitamins are the source of iron in most lethal ingestions among children.
+Prenatal multivitamins are the source of iron in most lethal iron ingestions among children.
 Children’s chewable multivitamins with iron usually have such small amounts that toxicity rarely occurs.

-Iron is toxic to the GI system, cardiovascular system, and CNS.
-Specific mechanisms are unclear, but excess free iron is inserted into enzymatic processes and interferes with oxidative phosphorylation, causing metabolic acidosis.
+Iron is toxic to the gastrointestinal system, cardiovascular system, and central nervous system.
+Specific mechanisms are unclear, but excess free iron is inserted into enzymatic processes and interferes with oxidative phosphorylation, causing metabolic acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly... read more .
 Iron also catalyzes free radical formation, acts as an oxidizer, and, when plasma protein binding is saturated, combines with water to form iron hydroxide and free H+ ions, compounding the metabolic acidosis.
 Coagulopathy may appear early because of interference with the coagulation cascade and later because of liver injury.

 Toxicity depends on the amount of elemental iron that has been ingested.
 Up to 20 mg/kg of elemental iron is not toxic, 20 to 60 mg/kg is mildly to moderately toxic, and > 60 mg/kg can cause severe symptoms and morbidity.

-Stages of Iron Poisoning
+Diagnosis of Iron Poisoning

 Iron poisoning should be considered in mixed ingestions (because iron is ubiquitous) and in small children with access to iron and unexplained metabolic acidosis or severe or hemorrhagic gastroenteritis.
 Because children often share, siblings and playmates of small children who have ingested iron should be evaluated.

 Abdominal x-ray is usually recommended to confirm ingestion; it detects intact iron tablets or iron concretions but misses chewed and dissolved tablets, liquid iron preparations, and iron in multivitamin preparations.
-Serum iron, electrolytes, and pH are determined 3 to 4 h after ingestion.
+Serum iron, electrolytes, and pH are determined 3 to 4 hours after ingestion.
 Toxicity is assumed if suspected ingestion is accompanied by any of the following:

 Iron toxicity, like some other hepatotoxins, can cause gastroenteritis followed by a quiescent phase, then shock and liver failure.